Ultimate Guide for Expats Leaving Hong Kong For Good

 If you are operating a business, be sure to make proper notification of cessation of business so all outstanding duties payable to the government such as business license renewal are discontinued and you are not liable to such fees, surcharges and penalties in the future.

-You may wish to claim all your accumulated MPF funds before leaving Hong Kong, but necessary application forms need to be filled out, and declaration that you are leaving Hong Kong for good.
+You may wish to withdraw all your accumulated MPF savings before leaving Hong Kong, but necessary application forms need to be filled out, and declaration that you are leaving Hong Kong for good.
 Such declaration can be organised at a Public Enquiry Service Centre.
 It’s best to arrange an appointment for a specific time to process your declaration.
 You can then proceed to your MPF provider (or providers if you have not consolidated your funds).
+Remember that once you decide to pull out your MPF contributions (implying that you’ll leave Hong Kong for good), but decide later to return to the city, your new MPF contributions can only be withdrawn upon your retirement from work or by eligible beneficiaries when you die.

 If you invested in Hang Seng Index and wish to pull out funds into your account and reinvest it in a new business or partnership in your new home country, transactions are often available online for your convenience.
 Just make sure you do this before you close your Hong Kong bank account should you decide to do so.